Home

 Mellotron used:

 The Raspberries coalesced out of two rival Cleveland bands of the late '60s, singer Eric Carmen soon gaining dominance in the group.
-Much like Memphis' Big Star, though far more successfully, The Raspberries ignored the various directions in which rock and pop had gone over the previous few years, opting to play 'British invasion'-style melodic rock, heavily influenced by The Beatles, The Who etc. Maybe surprisingly, for a band out of time, they had a couple of major US hits, Go All The Way (from their eponymous debut) going to No.5, although in the UK, the BBC, in their infinite wisdom, banned it for its spurious lyrical content.
+Much like Memphis' Big Star, though far more successfully, The Raspberries ignored the various directions in which rock and pop had gone over the previous few years, opting to play 'British invasion'-style melodic rock, heavily influenced by The Beatles, The Who etc. Maybe surprisingly, for a band out of time, they had a couple of major US hits, Go All The Way (from their eponymous debut) going to No. 5, although in the UK, the BBC, in their infinite wisdom, banned it for its spurious lyrical content.
 Auntie Beeb, eh?

 Side 3 was, would'ja believe, their third album, chock full of the kind of material that helped to kickstart the powerpop revolution at the end of the decade, notably opener and minor hit Tonight.
 OK, these guys don't have the caché of Big Star, but melodically, they're every bit as strong.
 They're rated more now than at the end of the '70s, but why were they seen as second-rate compared to, say, Badfinger?
 Eric Carmen's subsequent career probably didn't help; his first solo hit was the mawkish All By Myself, the kind of song played obsessively by lonely young women in bedsitters (sexist clichés?
 Moi?), while the rest of us vomit behind the sofa.
 None of which should, in an ideal world, subtract from The Raspberries' wondrous pre-powerpop creations.

-Side 3 wanders between the jangly end of the spectrum (On The Beach, Should I Wait) and rock'n'roll (I'm A Rocker, Money Down), but every track's a gem, really, and I can see this getting extensive play in a mythical future when I have loads of free time.
+Side 3 wanders between the jangly end of the spectrum (On The Beach, Should I Wait) and rock'n'roll (I'm A Rocker, Money Down), but every track's a gem, really; I can see this getting extensive play in a mythical future when I have loads of free time.
 Carmen plays Mellotron on one track, with a few string chords on the atmospheric On The Beach, but if you blinked, you'd miss it.
-Apparently, the band used not one, but two live, one on either side of the stage, presumably played by sidemen, largely to recreate their earlier albums' string parts.
+Apparently, the band used not one, but two live, one on either side of the stage, presumably played by sidemen (literally), largely to recreate their earlier albums' string parts (see low-quality pic, right).
 Any chance of a live album from the era?
 Anyone?
+Incidentally, I've now heard two bootlegs, from '73 and '74, neither featuring the Mellotron(s), although the YouTube footage from which that grainy pic was taken features loads.

-The rumoured 'Tron use on The Raspberries' fourth and last album, Starting Over (****), are greatly exaggerated, with nowt but real strings on a couple of tracks.
+The rumours of Mellotron use on The Raspberries' fourth and last album, Starting Over (****), are greatly exaggerated, with nowt but real strings on a couple of tracks.
 I haven't heard their first two, but going by the quality of their later work, they're likely to be excellent, too.
 In fairness, Side 3 isn't an album you'll buy to hear some great Mellotron work, but if you have any interest in wonderful, melodic pop/rock and you don't already worship at their altar, buy these albums now.

 Official site